 1. Update Your Insurance

 Wondering what to do after buying a car?
 The very first thing you should do is update your vehicle insurance.
+If you still don’t have one, then get one immediately.

 Contact your insurance provider immediately.
 If you procrastinate on this end get into an accident, you’ll be driving without insurance.
 In addition, you don’t want to be paying for your old insurance on a vehicle you aren’t driving anymore.